ForNeVeR/Cesium/docs/architecture-sets.md

 - **Wide** architecture uses the fixed pointer size of 64 bits on all computers.
 This allows it to cover all the features of the C standard, for the cost of some redundancy on 32-bit architectures, and slightly different method signatures for .NET interop.

   **This architecture is machine-independent** and results in producing of an Any CPU-targeting assembly.

+Specifically for the **wide** architecture, the type `CPtr` was introduced.
+It corresponds to a 64-bit pointer universally, and the **wide** architecture uses it in place of normal pointer types everywhere in the API.
+For cross-compatibility with any architecture, this type is also used in the Cesium.Runtime library.